 The tenancy agreement is a legal, binding document, prepared by a property lawyer.
 It covers the rights of the tenant and landlord, and their obligations to each other.
 The contract also states the cost of each rental fee, the conditions for termination, and other terms.

 The goal of this article is to make sure you understand your tenancy agreement.
-To this end, I’ve split the entire document into three segments: the introduction, the terms, and the conclusion.
-And I’ll explain each section so even a primary school pupil can follow.
+That's why, I’ve split the entire document into three segments: the introduction, the terms, and the conclusion.
+And I’ll give simple explanations for each.

 The first section in the introduction segment covers the date you’ll fill and sign the document.
 Also, the names and addresses of each party.
 The form filler (usually the house agent) is to fill in these details.